Strengthen your Startup

 – Periodically attend formal check-in sessions with participants and advisors

-– Manage the relationship with participants and support them through the market validation process by utilizing program resources
+– Manage the relationship with participants and support them by utilizing program resources

 – Assist with the development of the demo day pitch deck and refinement of presentation